Avanade/DbEx/README.md

 4. [Procedure](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-procedure-transact-sql)

 The schema scripts must be marked as embedded resources, and reside under the `Schema` folder within the c# project.
 Each script should only contain a single `Create` statement.
 Each script will be parsed to determine type so that the appropriate order can be applied.

+A schema script script can contain basic moustache value replacement syntax such as `{{Company}}`, this will then be replaced at runtime by the corresponding `Company` parameter value; see [`MigrationArgs.Parameters`](./src/DbEx/Migration/MigrationArgsBase.cs).
+These parameters (`Name=Value` pairs) can also be command-line specified.

 The `Schema` folder is used to encourage the usage of database schemas.
 Therefore, directly under should be the schema name, for example `dbo` or `Ref`.
 Then sub-folders for the object types as per [Azure Data Studio](https://docs.microsoft.com/en-au/sql/azure-data-studio/what-is), for example `Functions`, `Stored Procedures` or `Types\User-Defined Table Types`.